Fector101/android_notify/README.md

 ## ☕ Support the Project

 If you find this project helpful, any support would help me continue working on open-source projects.
-I’m currently saving for a laptop to keep developing and improving my skills.
+I’m currently saving for a laptop to keep developing.
 [donate](https://www.buymeacoffee.com/fector101)